 The project is supported by the Wehubit Programme implemented by the Belgian development agency, Enabel.

 - National Library of Uganda (NLU), which has a mandate to develop policies and set standards for public libraries in Uganda, and to facilitate delivery of library services.

 - Maendeleo Foundation, a Uganda-based non-governmental agency that promotes development through digital and job skills training.

-- The 25 public and community libraries selected to take part in the project.
-All 25 currently have computers and the internet which is available for public use.
+- 27 public and community libraries in different regions of Uganda that have computers and the internet available for public use.

 - Peer 2 Peer University (P2PU), a USA-based non-governmental agency that promotes and facilitates lifelong learning outside of institutions.
 P2PU developed the learning circles methodology and hosts an online learning platform that provides access to high-quality free online courses.

 2021 - 2023